 CSU Drone Center Team

-Sergeant Christopher Robertson serves as the Director of the CSU Drone Center.
+Christopher Robertson serves as the Director of the CSU Drone Center.
 He has been employed by Colorado State University for the past 20 years primarily with the Colorado State University Police Department.
-He is an alumnus of Colorado State University and currently splits his time between the Drone Center and working in special event management for CSUPD.
+Christopher left the CSUPD to become the full time Director of the CSU Drone Center in 2020.
+He is also an alumnus of Colorado State University.
 Christopher has been involved in UAS operations for the past 5 years and has experience with drones in both the public and private sector.
 He assisted in founding the Larimer County UAS Team which provides fire, police, and search and rescue drone services for Larimer County.
-Christopher founded the CSU Drone Flight School and has helped over 100 people obtain their Part 107 FAA UAS certificate.
-Christopher is a licensed FAA Part 107 UAS Pilot and has experience piloting both multi-rotor and fixed wing drones.
+Christopher founded the CSU Drone Flight School and has helped over 150 people obtain their Part 107 FAA UAS certificate.
+Christopher is a licensed FAA Part 107 UAS Pilot and has experience piloting both multi-rotor and fixed wing UAS.

 Ryan has been flying drones since he was old enough to hold the controller.
 He is currently a student a CSU studying GIS.
 Ryan enjoys competitive aerobatic flying with his large Extra 300 aircraft, as well has lots of experience with all drone platforms.